GraphBLAS/SuiteSparseSessions/Session5/README.md

 - `GB_A_TYPE` - actual storage type of matrix A
 - `GB_A2_TYPE` - type after casting for operator input
 - Handles both flipped and non-flipped operator cases

-**Key Quote:**
-> "Every matrix here the a matrix has its own P macro.
-It's bitmap.
-So how do you get where's the start of the column?
-Oh, it's just a multiply.
-These are all format, your data format, matrix format accessors."
-[01:42:05]

 ---